iam-rajkumars/Jenkins-Zero-To-Hero/java-maven-sonar-argocd-helm-k8s/spring-boot-app/README.md

 ```
 mvn clean package

+For Windows - please use the below command

+mvn clean install

 ```

 The above maven target stroes the artifacts to the `target` directory.
 You can either execute the artifact on your local machine